youngbee08/youngbee08/README.md

 ---

-📌 Open to collaboration, internships, freelance and product opportunities.
+📌 Open to collaboration, internships, freelance and product opportunities

 <p align="center">
-  <strong>“Embrace the world with technology.”</strong>
+  <strong>“Embrace the world with technology”</strong>
 </p>